Charles Street

 • Remove all the contents of the fridge and freezer.

-• Do not ever use a sharp object to crack the ice – if you puncture the wall of the freezer you will be held responsible for its replacement, which can be very costly.
+• Do not ever use a sharp object to crack the ice – if you puncture the wall of the freezer you will be held responsible for its replacement.

 Air Conditioners